HowtoHow to choose and combine colors – A thorough analysis of color combinations. -Part 1

 1. A well-crafted color palette lives in harmony with each other

-The same goes for a well-crafted color palette.
-Each color is unique.
-Not just in terms of the hue value (whether it’s blue or orange) but also in terms of saturation & brightness.
-After tagging each palette with the earlier mentioned 13 color tags, I noticed there are rarely two of the same ‘color-types’ within the same palette.
+After tagging each palette with the earlier mentioned 13 color categories, I noticed there are rarely two of the same ‘color-types’ within the same palette.

 Let’s inspect the following palette as an example, to make this a little clearer.